RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Are they an effective way of dealing with criminals?

 There are a lot of big questions which open up when you begin to think about the issue of crime and punishment.
-Possibly the biggest is how to balance the needs of victim, criminal and society as a whole:
+Possibly the biggest is how to balance the needs of victims, criminals and society as a whole:

 - For the victim: how can they feel that they have been treated fairly for the crime committed against them?